 Ken has been practicing martial arts since he was 10 years old.
 He started his TAI CHI training in 1996 with Sifu Dale Washington and Sifu Ben Toy.
 He received his instructor certificate from Yang TAI CHI Chuan Association (Silver Eagle) in 2013.
 He’s also a Kickboxing and Full-contact Martial Arts teacher.
 Ken teaches Introduction to TAI CHI at Orinoco Fitness on Thursdays @ 6 pm (Winter, Spring & Fall Sessions).

 Ken teaches the Yang Style of TAI CHI.
 You can preview the first 12 forms which are covered in the introduction class in this video: https://www.youtube.com/watch?v=fzw-Zk7r3YE&t=3s

 “My passion for teaching TAI CHI and other martial arts is to help people improve their health, build confidence, gain balance, find inner peace and be able to defend themselves and others.”

 Ken was born in China – Guangdong Province – close to Hong Kong.
 He moved to the U.S.A when he was very young and lives with his family in Mundelein.

-Kris is a 200 registered yoga teacher (RYT who specializes in many formats of yoga: Vinysasa flow, yin, restorative, kids yoga and prenatal.
-At Orinoco, Kris teaches All Levels Yoga on Tuesdays at 9 am.
+Cindy is a 200 registered yoga teacher (RYT) who specializes in vinyasa flow & restorative yoga.
+She’s also a BARRE instructor.
+At Orinoco, Cindy teaches All Levels Yoga on Tuesdays at 9 am & Wednesdays @ 8:15 am

-Connie is a RYT 200 Vinyasa Yoga instructor and recently became certified in Reflexology in 2014.
-Connie has been teaching yoga for over two years and her students absolutely love her!
-At Orinoco, Connie teaches Yoga Basics on Mondays @ 6 pm & All Levels Yoga on Saturdays @ 7:45 am.
+Connie is a 200 RYT Vinyasa Yoga instructor and also became certified in Reflexology in 2014.
+Connie has been teaching yoga for over four years and her students absolutely love her!
+At Orinoco, Connie teaches All Levels Yoga on Saturdays @ 7:45 am.